JeepWay/DeepPack/README.md

 ## Experimental Results
 ### Train
 We only show the result of 4x4 and 5x5 bin size, just like the original paper.
-If you want to see the result of 3x3 bin size, you can generate 3x3 training data and then train it with suitable hyper-parameters.
+If you want to see the result of 3x3 bin size, you can generate 3x3 training data and then train it with suitable hyper-parameters and CNN settings.

 We plot the training curves with moving average (window size 50).